 Massive 5" BendPak wire rope sheaves vs. smaller 3" competitor sheaves.

 Top beam offers more security, superior welds and betters overall construction.

 Hydraulic Cylinder / Rod End

-*Throttle valve opens to 100% max pump flow during lift rise then closes and reduces flow during decent only.
+*Throttle valve opens to 100% max pump flow during rise, then closes and reduces flow during descent.

 Hydraulic Cylinder / Full View

 BendPak full cylinder is significantly longer than the competition.

 Massive column sheaves from BendPak will drastically increase the lifecycle of your lift.

 Upper sheaves are equally sized the BendPak lift, but much smaller on the competitor's lift.